 As an Amazon Associate, I earn from qualifying purchases.

-This frozen berry cake is the kind of dish that works well for breakfast, snacks, tea, or dessert.
-If a healthy breakfast cake, a blueberry breakfast casserole, and a healthy yogurt cake had a delicious baby, it would be this incredible dish.
+This easy yogurt cake with frozen berries is the kind of dish that works well for breakfast, snacks, tea, or dessert.
+If a breakfast cake, a berry breakfast casserole, and a yogurt cake had a delicious baby, it would be this incredible dish.

-- Frozen berries!
+And we’re using frozen berries!
 What’s not to love?
 That means you can make this any time of the year.
-Related: How to Freeze Blueberries and How to Freeze Raspberries.

 Pro Tips/Recipe Notes